 England and Wales Delaware directors elected by such class, or a sole remaining director elected by such class, will fill such vacancy.
 Annual General Meeting Under the Companies Act, a public limited company must hold an annual general meeting in each six-month period following its annual accounting reference date.
-Under Delaware law, the annual meeting of stockholders shall be held at such place, on such date and at such time as may be designated from time to time by the board of directors or as provided in the certificate of incorporation or by the bylaws.
-General Meeting Under the Companies Act, a general meeting of the shareholders of a public limited company may be called by the directors.
-Under Delaware law, special meetings of the stockholders may be called by the board of directors or by such person or persons as may be authorized by Shareholders holding at least 5% of the paid-up capital of the company carrying voting rights at general meetings (excluding any paid up capital held as treasury shares) can require the directors to call a general meeting and, if the directors fail to do so within a certain period, may themselves convene a general meeting.
-Notice of General Meetings Subject to a company's articles of association providing for a longer period, under the Companies Act, 21 clear days' notice must be given for an annual general meeting and any resolutions to be proposed at the meeting.
+Under Delaware law, the annual meeting of stockholders shall be held at such place, on such date and at such time as may be designated from time to time by the board of directors or as provided in the certificate of incorporation or by the bylaws. shareholders of a public limited company may be called by the directors.
+Shareholders holding at least 5% of the paid-up cap of the company carrying voting rights at general meetings (excluding any paid up capital held as treasury shares) can require the directors to call a general meeting and, if the directors fail to do so wi Under Delaware law, special meetings of the stockholders may be called by the board of directors o by such person or persons as may be authorized by meetings (excluding any paid up capital held as treasury shares) can require the directors to call a general meeting and, if the directors fail to do so within a certain period, may themselves convene a general Notice of General Meetings Subject to a company's articles of association providing for a longer period, under the Companies Act, 21 clear days' notice must be given for an annual general meeting and any resolutions to be proposed at the meeting.
 Subject to a company's articles of association providing for a longer period, at least 14 clear days' notice is required for any other general meeting.
 In addition, certain matters, such as the removal of directors or auditors, require special notice, which is 28 clear days' notice.
 The shareholders of a company may in all cases consent to a shorter notice period, the proportion of shareholders' consent required being 100% of those entitled to attend and vote in the case of an annual general meeting and, in the case of any other general meeting, a majority in number of the members having a right to Under Delaware law, unless otherwise provided in the certificate of incorporation or bylaws, written notice of any meeting of the stockholders must be given to each stockholder entitled to vote at the meeting not less than 10 nor more than 60 days before the date of the meeting and shall specify the place, date, hour, and purpose or purposes of the meeting.